strmprivacy/docs/docs/01-overview/02-pii.md

 # Personally Identifiable Information (PII)

-This term is being used a lot in privacy based data processing.
-Following along with [the Wikipedia article](https://en.wikipedia.org/wiki/Personal_data) we see that PII data is *any information … that can be used to distinguish or trace an individuals' identity*.
+Following along with [the Wikipedia article](https://en.wikipedia.org/wiki/Personal_data) we see that PII data is *any information ... that can be used to distinguish or trace an individuals' identity*.

 Legally the concept of PII data is not utilized by the European GDPR directive.
 Its scope is determined by the non-equivalent concept of